Score Yourself Build Your Plan Read State of AINew The System Start Here

 The 47 prompts express the worldview of the lane this benchmark declares.
 A Reformed scholar would write different prompts.
 A Wesleyan pastor would write different prompts.
 A Pentecostal entrepreneur would write different prompts.
 We name the lane, version the prompts, and invite community submissions for v2.

 Anthropic, OpenAI, and Google have public-relations teams.
-Some scores in the eventual published findings will be uncomfortable for someone.
-The benchmark's defense is the published rubric, the published prompts, and the published raw responses.
+Some scores in the published findings will be uncomfortable for someone.
+The benchmark's defense is the published rubric, the published prompts, the published raw responses, and the per-judgement justifications.
 If a lab disagrees with a score, they can reproduce the run, re-score with the same rubric, and publish their numbers.
 We will publish corrections and run-amendments transparently if errors are surfaced.

 This is the 10X Life Plan benchmark, not "the Christian benchmark."
-The lane is masculine-heart Protestantism (Eldredge, Dangerous Men United, Identity Exchange), with the four bright lines we have named.
+The lane is orthodox Protestant, with four bright-line failure modes we will not cross (prosperity gospel, passivity-as-faith, shame-based motivation, hyper-independence) and a positive emphasis on identity-in-Christ as a declared doctrine rather than a self-affirmation practice.
 Christians from other traditions can fork the rubric and run a different benchmark with the same prompts.
 The data is open.
 Disagreement is welcome and improves the dataset.

 License: CC BY 4.0.
 Cite as: State of AI for Christian Leaders 2026, Tim Adair / 10X Life Plan, 2026.